1964 24 Hours of Le Mans: Entries

 The ACO received 71 entries and 55 cars arrived to practice, with 10 reserves.
 There was a strong turn-out from the current Formula 1 drivers, with the notable exception of Jim Clark and Jack Brabham.
 The proposed entry list comprised:

 Defending champions Ferrari again arrived in force, with twelve entrants.
-To meet the Ford challenge, the factory team bought two new models.
+To meet the Ford challenge, the factory team brought two new models.
 The 275 P was the next development of the previous year's race-winning 250 P and the new 3.3-litre V12 developed 320 bhp.
 Ludovico Scarfiotti, winner of that 1963 race was paired with Mike Parkes, Umberto Maglioli with Giancarlo Baghetti.
 Stalwart Ferrari privateer Jean Guichet was rewarded with a works drive this year alongside Nino Vaccarella.
 The team's F1 drivers, John Surtees and Lorenzo Bandini, drove the 330 P, a new model for this race.
 The 4.0-litre V12 developed 370 bhp capable of 305 kp/h (190 mph).
 Ferrari also supplied two 330 P's to their American and British customer teams, the North American Racing Team (NART) for Pedro Rodriguez and Skip Hudson, and Maranello Concessionaires for Graham Hill and Jo Bonnier.
 There was also a pair of 250 LM models run by the Equipe Nationale Belge and NART.

 After a messy and unsuccessful attempt to purchase the Ferrari company (for US$16 million), Ford pledged to build their own sports car to beat the Ferraris.
 In 1963, Ford had almost won the Indianapolis 500 at its first attempt, with Lotus.
 Eric Broadley’s Lola had performed well in the 1963 race and was taken on board to work on the new GT design.
 The resulting GT40 (named for only being 40” high) bore a strong resemblance to the Lola Mk6.
 The Indianapolis powerplant, a 4.2L aluminium block Fairlane V8 engine developed 350 bhp capable of 340 kp/h (210 mph).
 The issue had been finding a gearbox robust enough to handle the raw engine power, and the Colotti 5-speed box was chosen.
 John Wyer, from Aston Martin, was brought on as project manager and three cars were entered for the race.
 Americans Richie Ginther and Masten Gregory had one car, while Phil Hill was paired up with Kiwi Bruce McLaren and Jo Schlesser drove with Richard Attwood (who had driven the Lola in the 1963 race).

 Col. John Simone's Maserati France continued to fly the flag for the manufacturer.
 In turn, Maserati revised their Tipo 151 giving it fuel-injection and over 400 bhp now making it able to reach 310 kp/h (190 mph).
 Regular team driver André Simon, still recovering after a testing accident at Monza, was joined by fellow French veteran Maurice Trintignant.

 New entrant Iso brought its new Grifo A3C, designed by Ferrari engineer Giotto Bizzarrini (who had previously designed the 250 GTO).
 Mounting a small-block, 327 cu in (5.35L), Chevrolet V8, it put out almost 400 bhp.